JACKSONVILLE, Fla. – There are nine bridges in the Jacksonville area, which means someone is always crossing over one of the region’s many waterways.

 In Jacksonville, the decision to close bridges is made by the Jacksonville Sheriff’s Office (JSO) in coordination with the Florida Department of Transportation (FDOT).
 The agencies will monitor wind speeds and decide to close bridges if high winds make travel unsafe.

-However, those decisions will most likely not be made until the city begins to feel Hurricane Milton’s impact.
+However, those decisions will most likely not be made until the city begins to feel Hurricane Milton’s impact, but it is possible, looking at the models as of Wednesday afternoon.
 If bridges are closed, News4JAX will notify the community on-air, online, on News4JAX+, and social media.

 What we know about Hurricane Milton

-• Tropical storm force winds are at a minimum of 39 mph, sustained for at least 60 seconds, and up to 73 mph.
+- Tropical storm force winds are at a minimum of 39 mph, sustained for at least 60 seconds and up to 73 mph.
 Anything above 73 mph is considered hurricane-force winds.
-Arrival time for winds could start as soon as late Tuesday evening and early Wednesday morning, well before the eye makes landfall.
+Arrival time for winds could start as soon as late Wednesday evening and early Thursday morning.

 Residents are urged to follow orders from local officials during this extremely serious threat to Florida.